meierkilian/WEMUAV/README.md

 # WEMUAV
 ## Introduction
 Master thesis project work on Wind Estimation with Multirotor UAVs.
-The best way to understand and use this code is to read the master thesis present in this folder and to navigate the software documation using the "doc" commande
+The best way to understand and use this code is to read the master thesis (Master_Thesis_KilianMeier.pdf) present in this folder and to navigate the software documation using the "doc" commande

 ## Folder structure
 - **outData** : destination of processed data